 Most importantly, you need a back-up plan.
 If you want to get into private equity straight from you university you will need to be exceptional.
 Your chances are miniscule, and you will be coming up against people much older than you with far, far more experience.
 If you struggle to land internships or graduate roles in consultancy or banking, you will find the PE recruitment process impossible.

-When you work in PE, carried interest (“carry”) is where the real money is at.
-This is basically a direct cut of the profits that is paid to investment professionals in PE.
-This doesn’t really accrue/get paid to you until principal level, but can be several times higher than your base salary.
+The good news is that once you're in, you may not leave.
+Unlike investment banks, where the churn rate is very high, the churn rate in private equity is negligible.
+This is because carried interest (“carry”) is where the real money is at.
+Carry is basically a direct cut of the profits that is paid to investment professionals in PE.
+It doesn’t really accrue/get paid to you until you principal level, but can be several times higher than your base salary.
 At junior levels of private equity, total compensation is actually less than in IBD.
-It only starts to pull away dramatically when you start earning carry (as mentioned above, principal level, age 27-30).
-The earlier you break into PE, the more deals you can work on, so the higher your carry will be...."
+It only starts to pull away dramatically when you start earning carry.